Get insider access

 All Reviews

-Our recommendations above are what we think are currently the best wired over-ear headphones to buy for most people depending on their needs.
+Our recommendations above are what we think are currently the best headphones with a wired connection available for most people, depending on their needs.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for wired headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.